damianhakert/damianhakert.github.io/source/posts/2017-02-09-why-we-are-not-leaving-the-cloud.html.md

 author_twitter: SeanPackham
 categories: GitLab
 image_title:
-description: "What we learned from our community vetting our proposal to leave the cloud"
+description: "What we learned from our community vetting our proposal to leave the cloud."
 ---

 Towards the end of 2016 we [shared how challenging](https://about.gitlab.com/2016/11/10/why-choose-bare-metal/) it is to run CephFS in the cloud because of heavy IO strain on GitLab.com.
 We even made some bold statements like “How we knew it was time to leave the cloud and go bare metal”... but we were wrong!
-Read on to find out why we are not leaving the cloud, as usual it starts with great support from our amazing community, there is even a bold comment pitching we ditch x86 and move to PowerPC.
+Read on to find out why we are not leaving the cloud – as usual it starts with great support from our amazing community.
+There is even a bold comment pitching we ditch x86 and move to PowerPC.

 <!-- more -->

-In October 2016 we were at OSCON London when the IO operations for GitLab.com went through the roof, as well as the bill.
-When it rains it pours and the throttling breaks were slammed hard bringing GitLab.com down.
-I remember the frustration in the team, we [shared our desire to leave the cloud](https://news.ycombinator.com/item?id=12939856) and [our hardware proposal](https://news.ycombinator.com/item?id=13153031) with the community and got great feedback on all the messy details of managing your own infrastructure.
+In October 2016 we were at OSCON London when the IO operations for GitLab.com went through the roof, as did the bill.
+When it rains, it pours, and the throttling brakes were slammed hard, bringing GitLab.com down.
+I remember the frustration of the team, and we [shared our desire to leave the cloud](https://news.ycombinator.com/item?id=12939856) and [our hardware proposal](https://news.ycombinator.com/item?id=13153031) with the community and got great feedback on all the messy details of managing your own infrastructure.

-Originally I wrote this post as summary of reasons on why we were no longer going to leave the cloud, but Sid thought it would be best to let the community feedback tell the story.
+Originally I wrote this post as a summary of the reasons why we are no longer going to leave the cloud, but Sid thought it best to let the community feedback tell the story.
 So I have summarized some public comments from either side of the debate.
-In addition to the public feedback we received hundreds of private tweets, emails and calls and would like to thank everyone who reached out to us and shared your thoughts and advice.
+In addition to the public feedback, we received hundreds of private tweets, emails and calls and would like to thank everyone who reached out to us and shared your thoughts and advice.

 ## Let's begin on the topic of cost